Indonesian language: Geographical distribution

-According to the 2020 census, Indonesian had 71.9 million native speakers and 176.6 million second-language speakers, who speak it alongside their local mother tongue, giving a total number of speakers in Indonesia of 248.5 million.
+According to the 2025 census, Indonesian had 80 million native speakers and 180 million second-language speakers, who speak it alongside their local mother tongue, giving a total number of speakers in Indonesia of 260 million.
 It is common as a first language in urban areas, and as a second language by those residing in more rural parts of Indonesia.
-Globally, Ethnologue (2025) estimates about 75 million native speakers and 177.2 million second-language speakers, for a total of 252 million.
+Globally, Ethnologue (2025) estimates about 80 million native speakers and 180.2 million second-language speakers, for a total of 260 million.

 The VOA and BBC use Indonesian as one of their standard language for broadcasting.
 In Australia, Indonesian is one of three Asian target languages, together with Japanese and Mandarin, taught in some schools as part of the Languages Other Than English programme.
 Indonesian has been taught in Australian schools and universities since the 1950s.

 In East Timor, which was occupied by Indonesia between 1975 and 1999, Indonesian is recognized by the constitution as one of the two working languages (the other being English), alongside the official languages of Tetum and Portuguese.

 Indonesian as a foreign language

-Indonesian is taught as a foreign language in schools, universities and institutions around the world, especially in Australia, the Netherlands, Japan, South Korea, Timor-Leste, Vietnam, Taiwan, the United States, and the United Kingdom.
+Indonesian is taught as a foreign language in schools, universities, and institutions around the world, especially in Australia, Egypt, the Netherlands, Japan, South Korea, Timor-Leste, Vietnam, Taiwan, the United States, and the United Kingdom.

-As the national language of a majority-Muslim country, Indonesian unites diverse communities and reflects broader traditions of religious tolerance and peaceful coexistence.
-Its vocabulary, drawing from Arabic, local languages, and colonial histories, stands as a marker of Indonesia’s inclusive, pluralistic society.

-Official status
+Status and policy

 Indonesian is also the language of Indonesian mass media, such as magazines.
 Printed and broadcast mass media are encouraged to use standard Indonesian, although more relaxed popular slang often prevails.

 Indonesian is the official language of Indonesia, and its use is encouraged throughout the Indonesian archipelago.
 It is regulated in Chapter XV, 1945 Constitution of Indonesia about the flag, official language, coat of arms, and national anthem of Indonesia.
 Also, in Chapter III, Section 25 to 45, Government regulation No. 24/ 2009 mentions explicitly the status of the Indonesian language.